 2. Create clean diagrams

 You may notice that as you drag shapes around, sometimes the connecting lines have a mind of their own.
-Angie has an easy hack for getting lines to make the most efficient (rather than the most creative) connections between shapes: smart lines.
+There's an easy hack for getting lines to make the most efficient (rather than the most creative) connections between shapes: smart lines.

 To create a smart line, rather than dragging and dropping a line directly to the edge of the next shape, pull the line just past the edge until the shape gets the blue “halo” effect.
 Release your mouse, and you’ve got yourself a smart line that will make smart connections.